-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 (Source: Portfolio Visualizer)

-By diversifying a GRC focused portfolio suddenly Gorman-Rupp investors experienced 0.5% better total returns than a standard 60/40 stock/bond portfolio and with 0.5% less annual volatility.
+By diversifying a GRC-focused portfolio, suddenly Gorman-Rupp investors experienced 0.5% better total returns than a standard 60/40 stock/bond portfolio and with 0.5% less annual volatility.

 That's despite being 10% more equity weighted.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.